liutairan/liutairan.github.io/projects/agriculture_measurement.md

 ### Background

+Cotton is a significant source of fabric and has been used in the textile industry for centuries.
+Nowadays, cotton is still a cash crop around the globe.
+The United States, produced over 20 million bales of cotton in 2017, is the largest raw cotton fiber exporter in the world [Service, a].
+In the United States, most cotton is grown in 17 southern-tiered states, with Texas and Georgia ranking the top two [Service, a].

+Two types of factors can cause serious economic devastation: cotton diseases and environmental conditions.
+Cotton diseases have existed and been noticed since a long time ago [Newman, 2007, Kelly, 2016].
+In [D. Lyda and Watkins, ], the authors classify the diseases as bacterial, fungal, parasitic nematode, viral, phytoplasmal, and spiro- plasmal.
+These diseases are responsible for enormous losses in cotton production and quality.
+For example, Fusarium Hardlock of cotton, which is mainly caused by fungus Fusarium verticillioides, severely reduced the yield in Florida and other southeastern states [Marois et al., 2005, Marois et al., 2006].
+Cotton blue disease, a viral disease first identified in Alabama in 2017, has been subsequently found in most of the states close to it [Isakeit, ].
+There are more examples in the literature, such as cotton leaf curl disease (CLCuD) [Nawaz et al., 2019], cotton root rot [Yang et al., 2012], pink bollworm infestation [Coleman et al., 1974], Seedling Disease [Kelly, 2016, Newman, 2007].
+The other factor affecting the growth of cotton plant is the adverse environ- mental conditions [Ritchie et al., ].
+The cotton plant has indeterminate growth habit, and is extremely sensitive to adverse environmental conditions [Ritchie et al., ], such as nutrition, moisture and temperature.
+Any deviation from the idealized growing conditions could cause the decrease of yield.

+For the serious economic devastation caused by these factors, successfully identi- fying the changes in plants and taking actions as early as possible is a crucial task.
+Cotton exhibits strong specific leaf nitrogen gradients in the canopy.
+The leaves closest to the sun are generally more photosynthetically active, but it also means that nutrition deficiency may not be captured very early if observed from an overhead platform.
+Since a lot of changes are revealed much earlier from in-canopy measurements, searching unexpected features in/under the canopy would be beneficial.
+Additionally, the in-canopy measurements can also provide an estimation of the detailed stage information of the growth cycle or even appropriate drainage and harvest date.
+This kind of data can help growers make decisions such as when to defoliate, terminate irrigation, or harvest.

+However, searching infected plants or collecting those in/under-canopy data over vast stretches of land is tedious, labor-intensive, and time-consuming.
+This kind of field operation is hardly a viable approach without the assistance of remote sensing and automated field robots.
+The remote sensing technologies, which have been applied to cotton disease detection for more than a century [Huang and Thomson, 2015] and widely used in cotton growth measurements [Xu et al., 2018, Jiang et al., 2018, Sun et al., 2018], generally cannot penetrate the canopy and collect data in/under it.

+A feasible solution is to deploy a collaborative team composed of high-altitude-flying unmanned aerial vehicles (UAVs) and low-altitude-flying UAVs with different functionalities.
+Specifically, the high-altitude team is faster in flying speed, and has a better vision of the overall situation and wider view of the whole field; and the low-altitude team equipped with robot arms, which can penetrate the canopy, has better in-depth sensing capability.

 <img style="display:block; margin-left: auto; margin-right: auto;" src="../../Pics/agriculture_measurement/Drone-over-plants.png" width="480">
+Figure 1: Drones fly over the fields to collect top surface data in the traditional approaches.

 <img style="display:block; margin-left: auto; margin-right: auto;" src="../../Pics/agriculture_measurement/Drone-with-arm-in-bush.png" width="480">
+Figure 2: Drones use telescopic robot arms/structures to penetrate the canopy and collect the data.

 ### Scientific Progress